Western Kentucky vs. Old Dominion NCAA Football Odds, Plays and Insights | October 16, 2021

 Old Dominion Stats and Trends

-- Old Dominion has three wins against the spread in six games this year.

-- This season, the Monarchs have two ATS wins in four games as an underdog of 12.5 points or more.
+- The Monarchs have been underdogs by 12.5 points or more four times this season and have covered the spread twice.

-- Old Dominion's games this year have gone over the point total three times in six opportunities (50%).
+- Old Dominion's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).

 - This season the Monarchs have turned the ball over 10 times, five more than the Hilltoppers' takeaways (5).